 You can easily move icons within a screen or from screen to screen.
 Gently press and hold down on any icon until all the icons on the screen begin to jiggle.
 Then drag the icon you want to park elsewhere to its new location.
 The other icons on the screen kindly step aside to make room.
 To move an icon to a new screen, drag it to the right or left edge of the screen.
-When you're satisfied with the new layout, press the Home button to stop the jiggling.
+When you're satisfied with the new layout, swipe up to stop the jiggling.

 Want to jump back to the last Home screen of icons you had open?
-Simply press the Home button.
+Simply swipe up.
 Want to jump to the first screenful of icons, assuming you're not already there?
-Press Home again.
+Swipe up again.